 As budget conscious travelers, we were a little sticker shocked at the price of travel cubes for packing.
 We were reluctant to spend money on the suitcase organizers.
-The best packing cubes for travel are not cheap – however, all of the Packing Cubes hacks seemed like they would end up costing more money and time in the long run.
-But, really, are Packing Cubes worth it?
+The best packing cubes for travel are not cheap.
+Really, are Packing Cubes worth it?

 How To Use Packing Cubes for Easier Travel

-Using a luggage organizer set was life changing (at least in regards to my relationship with the dreaded task of packing).
+Using a luggage organizer set of packing cubes was life changing (at least in regards to my relationship with the dreaded task of packing).
 I’m not joking.
 I used to be a terrible packer.
 At first, I was the notorious Over Packer.
-Then, I became the Breezy (I’ll-buy-what-I-forget-when-I-get-there) Packer.
+Then, I became the Breezy I’ll-buy-what-I-forget-when-I-get-there Packer.
 Now, using Packing Cubes – and my packing list – I feel as if I have been elevated to the status of a Superstar Packer.